AREAS OF EXPERTISE

 - Immigration Law

 Ben has a broad practice with a particular focus on commercial, public law, criminal appeals and common law matters.
-Ben has been involved in cases in the High Court of Australia, Federal Court of Australia, Federal Circuit Court, Supreme Court of Victoria, County Court of Victoria, Magistrates Court of Victoria and the Victorian Civil and Administrative Tribunal.
+Ben has been involved in cases in the High Court of Australia, Federal Court of Australia, Federal Magistrate's Court, Supreme Court of Victoria, County Court of Victoria, and Magistrates Court of Victoria.
+Ben is a member of the Victorian and Western Australian Bars and is a member of Francis Burt Chambers in Perth.

 Background and Qualifications